liferay/liferay-docs/developer/reference/articles/tooling/liferay-workspace/01-intro.markdown

 [Maven Plugins](/docs/reference/7-2/-/knowledge_base/reference/maven-plugins)
 sections for information on some of the plugins provided by workspace.

-Gradle-based Workspaces also include a Gradle wrapper in its ROOT folder (e.g., `gradlew`), which you can leverage to execute Gradle commands.
+Gradle-based workspaces also include a Gradle wrapper in its ROOT folder (e.g., `gradlew`), which you can leverage to execute Gradle commands.
 This means that you can run familiar Gradle build commands (e.g., `build`, `clean`, `compile`, etc.) from a Liferay Workspace without having Gradle installed on your machine.
+For Maven-based workspaces, Maven build commands are supported (e.g., `package`, `verify`, `deploy`, etc.).

 Liferay Workspace lets you build your projects out-of-the-box without the hassle of manual build configurations.